Apollo

 Campervan rental in Christchurch is easy with our time-saving comparison tool.
 Compare major brands to get better prices and peace of mind with hassle-free bookings.

-Camper Champ compares multiple campervan rental companies in Christchurch.
-Campervans are available from depots a short drive from Christchurch Airport, which serves both domestic and international travellers.
+Camper Champ compares multiple campervan hire companies in Christchurch.
+Campervans are available from depots a short drive from Christchurch Airport (with shuttle service) for domestic and international travellers.

-The cost of renting a campervan in Christchurch can range anywhere from $50 to $550 per day for most vehicles with seasonality, vehicle type and other factors affecting prices.
-A wide range of campers is on offer, from smaller affordable minivans like the Jucy Crib to larger motorhomes like the Pacific Horizon 6 Berth SAM.
+The cost of hiring a campervan in Christchurch can range from about $50 to $480 per day for most vehicles (depending on season, type, and extras).
+A wide range of campers is on offer, from smaller minivans like the Jucy Crib to larger motorhomes like the Pacific Horizon 6 Berth SAM.

 Popular Campervans in Christchurch